- Home Improvement

 In the field of Insulation and Air Sealing, we want someone who can show their credentials, they should have proof of certifications or licenses from the likes of the Building Professional Institute (BPI), or RESNET (Residential Energy Services Network) these are professional institutions recognized nationally to provide proper training, there may be others, I would suggest researching them if they are provided.

 Contractors should also be able to provide proof of insurance, and they should be partnered to a state or federal energy program such as NYSERDA (New York State Energy Research and Development Authority) or DoE (Department of Energy) each State will have different programs and may offer different incentives.

 If the contractor doesn't have a website that provides you with proof that they have such training and credentials, and if they don't provide you a business card or other forms of information about their company when they come to your home, there is a good chance they are a fly-by-the-seat-of-their-pants contractor.

-- The author of this Hub, Kenneth Burgess, is BPI trained and certified, and has worked in the field for several years as a Director of Energy Conservation, a Director of Weatherization, and various Energy Conservation projects.
+The author of this Hub, Ken Burgess, is BPI trained and certified, and worked in the field for several years as a Director of Energy Conservation, a Director of Weatherization, and various Energy Conservation projects.